 His partner, John, who does full application development, built an app called Digital Work Order which is being used around the world.

-Mike is adamant that every employee takes full ownership.
-“We want them to see things through to the end,” Mike said.
+Michael is adamant that every employee takes full ownership.
+“We want them to see things through to the end,” Michael said.
 “We also look for opportunities to humanize the client’s experiences with us.”

-Even though Mike is experiencing exciting growth, he still places a huge emphasis on connecting with clients.
+Even though Michael is experiencing exciting growth, he still places a huge emphasis on connecting with clients.